-- 10.1 The selection committee should make final decisions based on the designs or maquettes submitted in Stage 6 and the fulfillment of all of the other requirements of the competition, and the commission should be awarded. - 10.2 All artists who submitted to the competition should be informed of the results as soon as they are available, as should the public and any other interested parties. - 10.3 All remaining artwork submitted to the committee should be returned to artists at the organizer's expense.
+- 10.1 The selection committee should make final decisions based on the designs or maquettes submitted in Stage 6 and the fulfillment of all of the other requirements of the competition, and the commission should be awarded. - 10.2 All artists who submitted to the competition should be informed of the results as soon as they are available. - 10.3 All remaining artwork submitted to the committee should be returned to artists at the organizer's expense.